Measurement and effective field theory interpretation of the photon-fusion production cross section of a pair of W bosons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Object reconstruction

 A particle-flow algorithm~\cite{CMS:2017yfk} is used to reconstruct and identify each individual particle in an event, with an optimized combination of information from the various elements of the CMS detector.
 The energy of photons is obtained from the ECAL measurement.
 The energy of electrons is determined from a combination of the electron momentum at the primary interaction vertex as determined by the tracker, the energy of the corresponding ECAL cluster, and the energy sum of all bremsstrahlung photons spatially compatible with originating from the electron track.
 The energy of muons is obtained from the curvature of the corresponding track.
 The energy of charged hadrons is determined from a combination of their momentum measured in the tracker and the matching ECAL and HCAL energy deposits, corrected for the response function of the calorimeters to hadronic showers.
 Finally, the energy of neutral hadrons is obtained from the corresponding corrected ECAL and HCAL energies.

-The electron momentum is estimated by combining the energy measurement in the ECAL with the momentum measurement in the tracker.
+Electrons are measured in the pseudorapidity range $\abs{\eta} < 2.5$.
 The momentum resolution for electrons with transverse momentum $\pt \approx 45\GeV$ from $\PZ \to \Pe \Pe$ decays ranges from 1.6 to 5\%.
 It is generally better in the barrel region than in the endcaps, and also depends on the bremsstrahlung energy emitted by the electron as it traverses the material in front of the ECAL~\cite{CMS:2020uim,CMS-DP-2020-021}.
 Electrons are identified with a multivariate discriminant that includes isolation variables, as described in Ref.~\cite{CMS:2020uim}.

 Muons are measured in the pseudorapidity range $\abs{\eta} < 2.4$.
 The efficiency to reconstruct and identify muons is greater than 96\%.
 Matching muons to tracks measured in the silicon tracker results in a relative transverse momentum resolution, for muons with \pt up to 100\GeV, of 1\% in the barrel and 3\% in the endcaps.
 The \pt resolution in the barrel is better than 7\% for muons with \pt up to 1\TeV~\cite{CMS:2018rym}.